-NOTICE IS HEREBY GIVEN that an annual meeting (the "Meeting") of the holders ("Shareholders") of common shares of Oncolytics Biotech Inc. (the "Corporation") will be held as follows:
+NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of the holders ("Shareholders") of common shares of Oncolytics Biotech Inc. (the "Corporation") will be held as follows:

-When: Wednesday, May 15, 2024 at 4:00 p.m.
+When: Friday, August 8, 2025 at 10:00 a.m.
 (Toronto time)

-Where: Virtual-only meeting via live audio webcast online at https://virtual-meetings.tsxtrust.com/1612 Password: onc2024 (case sensitive)
+Where: Virtual-only meeting via live audio webcast online at https://virtual-meetings.tsxtrust.com/1824 Password: onc2025 (case sensitive)